 One of the most moving essays of the volume, Harari recounts his feelings of alienation when he arrived in Mlynov in the winter of 1937–1938.
 Though everything was familiar, everything was also strange.
 Harari captures the realization that his life in Palestine has fundamentally changed him and made what had been his home town seem like a foreign place.
 Harari recalls how proud his father was of his son and pressing him to attend the synagogue, and take an honor, though Harari was not in the habit of praying anymore.
 Among the more evocative moments, other residents of the town would grab his coat and smell it as if there might be something special from the smell of Eretz Yisrael.

-The information about Yaakov has been reconstructed from Yad Vashem records and from the list of martyrs in the Memorial book.
+The information about Yaakov was reconstructed from Yad Vashem records, from the list of martyrs in the Memorial book, and eventually contacting a son of this Yaakov Holtzeker.
 Yaakov’s grandfather, his namesake, Yankel Holtzeker, married a woman named Rivka.
-They had two sons, Yehoshua ("Yeshea") (1878–1942) and Yaakov’s father, Moshe (1880–1942).
+They had two sons, Yehoshua ("Yeshea") (1878–1942) and Moshe (1880–1942).
+Moshe, married a woman named Toba Klein (or Kaliner) referred to in his essay, as "Reuven Ostriyever's daughter" because the family was from Ostrog (Ostroh today).
+Toba's sister, Mahla, married another Mlynov man named Abraham Gelman.

-Yaakov's parents, Moshe and Toba, had seven children including Yaakov: Chaya Bejla (1905–1942), Yojna Reuben (1907–1942), Rywka (1912–1942), Genia (1915–1942), and Pesia (1918–1942), and another son Avraham.
+Moshe and Toba, had seven children including this Yankel/Yaakov: Chaya Bejla (1905–1942), Yojna Reuben (1907–1942), Rywka (1912–1942), Genia (1915–1942), and Pesia (1918–1942), and another son Avraham.
 Only Yaakov and Avraham lived through WWII.
 From Yad Vashem records, we also learn a little about each of the siblings who were murdered: Chaia Bila or Bejla Khaia (1905–1942) was a seamstress and single.
 Yojna Reuben (Yona Reuven) (1907–1942), was a house painter, metal worker, journalist, teacher.
 He married a woman named Roza.
 During the war he was in Lanowce, Krzemieniec, Wolyn and died there.
 Rywka (1912–1942) was a teacher, and married to Avraham Kolton.
 Genendl or Genia (1916–1942), was a seamstress and single.
 Pesia, (1918–1942), was a seamstress and single.
 No information is available about how Yaakov and his brother Avraham survived or made their way to Palestine/Israel.
 However, we do know that Yaakov went back to Mlynov for a heartbreaking visit in 1945 after he was released from the Russia army.

 "My Hometown Mlynov," (Yiddish), 226–228.